Farhankaioum/Farhankaioum/README.md

 - Proficient in C#, Dot Net Framework, Dot Net Core, AngularJS, Angular & Flutter.
 - Minor experienced with Rust and Smart Contract.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Completing Bachelor of Science in Software Engineering from Daffodil International University and doing masters in IT (Major in Software Design and Development) in Central Queensland University(CQUniversity) Melbourne.
+- 🎓 &nbsp; Completing Bachelor of Science in Software Engineering from Daffodil International University and doing Masters in IT (Major in Software Design and Development) in Central Queensland University(CQUniversity) Australia.
 - 🌱 &nbsp; Learning more about Blockchain, AWS, Azure, Docker, Kubernetes.
 - Doing research on Blockchain security.